 The opposite of a built-in wine fridge is one that is free standing.
 These wine coolers can include either single zone or dual zone wine refrigerators.
 The benefit is that they do not need to be installed, and can be placed anywhere in your home that has the space and an electric outlet.
 And, a free-standing home wine cooler doesn’t necessarily mean big.
-There are different wine cooler dimensions and a slim wine fridge or a tall wine fridge might be the best wine fridge for you.
+There are different wine cooler dimensions and a slim wine fridge or a tall wine fridge might be the best small wine fridge for you.

 Countertop Wine Refrigerator

 Most small wine refrigerators are made to sit directly on the floor, or are an under counter wine cooler.
 But, it is possible to purchase a wine and beverage cooler that actually sits on top of a counter.
-Generally, a countertop wine cooler is smaller, maybe 6 bottles or less, although larger countertop wine coolers do exist.
-They would be single zone.
+Generally, a countertop wine cooler is smaller, maybe 6 bottles or so, although larger countertop wine coolers do exist.
+They would most likely be single zone.
 And, they are a great idea for someone who wants to keep wine cool, more than store wine for the long haul.